Style Guides

 # Installation

-You can install the current version of {name of pacakge} from GitHub with:
+You can install the current version of {name of package} from GitHub with:

 ```{r}